sondi-ar/Archive/README.md

 ## Recolouring
 ### Description
 From the informations I have found on the movie and through the cover box, I know that the original film was in colour, but through the effect of time the colours faded.
 I want to find a way to recolour the film either multiple frames or a whole sequences.
-This transcoding is an attempt to give back the "original" look to the film.

 <img src="Documentation/img/recolour.png" width="33%"> <img src="Documentation/img/recolour1.jpg" width="33%"> <img src="Documentation/img/recolour2.jpg" width="33%">

+### Aims
+This transcoding is another attempt to give back the "original" look to the film.

 ### Methods
 Using only photoshop and solid colours as overlay layers, i tested out colours and ways of recolouring